kevinwang930/kevinwang930.github.io/content/post/java/concurrenthashmap/index.md

 * **Zero-Blocking Fallback (Singly-Linked List Traversal)**: If a reader thread detects that a writer is active or waiting (`(lockState & (WAITER|WRITER)) != 0`), or if it repeatedly fails to acquire the read lock due to extreme contention, **it does not block or spin**.
 Instead, it immediately bypasses the tree structure and traverses the bin using the sequential singly-linked list (`next` pointers) maintained by the `TreeNode` instances.
   This fallback guarantees that **reader threads never block under any circumstance**, preserving the non-blocking read contract of `ConcurrentHashMap`.

-### 4.5 The single-writer constraint and the waiter field

-A key observation of the `TreeBin` class is that the `waiter` field is a single `volatile Thread` reference, rather than a queue or list of waiting threads.
-This implies that **at most one thread** can ever be waiting to acquire the tree write lock at any given time.

-This design is correct because of a fundamental architectural constraint in `ConcurrentHashMap`: **the Single-Writer Constraint**.

-#### 1. Rationale for a Single Waiter
+#### Single waiter field
-Although `ConcurrentHashMap` allows lock-free reads, **all write operations (such as insertion, deletion, and treeification) are serialized at the bin level using monitor synchronization**.
+`TreeBin.waiter` is a single `volatile Thread` — not a queue — because the outer `synchronized(f)` on the bin head already serializes writers.
+At most one thread waits for active readers to finish.

-Before any thread can call `putTreeVal` or `removeTreeNode` to write to a `TreeBin`, it must first acquire the Java monitor lock on the `TreeBin` instance (`f`) itself:
+Before any thread calls `putTreeVal` or `removeTreeNode`, it holds the monitor on the bin head:
 ```java
 synchronized (f) {
     if (tabAt(tab, i) == f) {